 The Old Rag Mountain hike in the Shenandoah National Park is one of the most popular hikes in the mid-Atlantic region.
 With many spectacular panoramic views, and one of the most challenging rock scrambles in the park, this circuit hike is a favorite of many hikers.
 But be prepared for the crowds.
-This is the only hike we give a star rating for solitude, so the best time to enjoy Old Rag is during the week when there are significantly fewer people.
+This hike gets a star rating for solitude, so the best time to enjoy Old Rag is during the week when there are significantly fewer people.

-On the other hand, it's the only hike we give a star rating to for views.
-Many hikers also prefer to do this loop counterclockwise, thereby tackling the rock scramble on the Ridge Trail on the downhill.
+The circuit hike listed here follows the popular clockwise loop, however many hikers prefer to do this loop counterclockwise, thereby tackling the rock scramble at the Ridge Trail on the downhill.
 Either way, the rock scramble can be challenging, being both steep, and requiring climbing through cracks in the rock.
-The best bet to enjoy this great hike is to be at the trail head by 7 a.m. before all the crowds arrive.
+If hiking on a nice weekend, the best time to arrive is by 7 a.m. before the crowds.

-From the lower Old Rag parking area walk 0.5 miles up SR600 where it veers left and in another 0.4 miles ends at the Old Rag closed upper parking area.
-Turn left uphill on the blue blazed Ridge Trail next to the closed gate.
-The trail will gradually increase in grade and make nine switch backs before reaching the first of many view points in 1.9 miles.
-From the first vista point to the west, the Ridge Trail will become more rocky before reaching the main easterly vista on the ridge in another 0.2 miles.
+Mile 0.8 - Turn left uphill on the blue blazed Ridge Trail next to the closed gate.
+The trail will gradually increase in grade and make nine switch backs before reaching the first of many view points.
+From this first vista to the west, the Ridge Trail will become more rocky then arrive at the main easterly vista on the ridge in another 0.2 miles.

 Byrd's Nest Area Scrambling: For some additional rock scrambling, consider a side trip near the Byrd's Nest Shelter to see the Balance Rock that you can see from Old Rag and the Saddle Trail.
 About 20 yards from the shelter is a series of rocks worth climbing and to get a bearing (about 300 degrees with our compass pegged on North) to the Balance Rock, about 0.2 miles away.
 This will involve some bushwhacking, follow a visible path for about 50 yards or so beyond the first set of rocks and it will bear to the right near a campsite and take you below a cliff and the Balance Rock will be visible to the North West, mostly bushwhacking from this point to the Rock.
 We did not see an easy way to climb Balance Rock but with a little bit of effort we were able to get on the rock just below it for some great views.
 The coordinates for Balance Rock: N38.5505 W78.3236, the coordinates for the Byrd's Nest Shelter: N38.5501 W78.3211